wearep3r/apollo/docs/get-started.md

 #### Default configuration

 For the following, we assume to handle a **Space** called `apollo-demo`.
-A Space has sane defaults so it can be started with minimum requirements.
+A Space has sane defaults so it can be started with minimum configuration.

-Each Space has a so called `INGRESS_IP` which refers to the node handling all incoming traffic.
+Each Space has a so called `INGRESS_IP` which refers to the node (a VM/Server in the cluster) handling all incoming traffic.
 Thus, the `INGRESS_IP` will be used for all things DNS and more.
-It's a vital part of how **Apollo.** works and defaults to `127.0.0.1`.
+It's a vital part of how **Apollo.** works and defaults to `127.0.0.1` or the IP address of the first manager node.

 ```bash
 APOLLO_SPACE=apollo-demo